-- Improve the walking route between Bishopsgate and Old Broad Street, in particular significantly enhancing the entrances to the Church gardens. - Develop a lighting strategy for the site, working with the Church and other stakeholders to help manage antisocial behaviour. - Improve the quality of public spaces, enhance the setting of heritage assets including the Bathhouse and increase greening. - Use new development as an opportunity to add in active frontages.
+- Improve the walking route between Bishopsgate and Old Broad Street, in particular significantly enhancing the entrances to the Church gardens. - Develop a lighting strategy for the site, working with the Church and other stakeholders to help manage antisocial behaviour. - Improve the quality of public spaces, enhance the setting of heritage assets including the Bathhouse and increase greening.

-6.11.
+5.11.
 South Place (boundary street with LB Islington)

-- Explore the opportunity to reconfigure the street layout and provide more space for walking and public realm enhancements, including seating, greening and tree planting, in consultation with the City of London Police regarding the check point facilitiesties. - Review parking and loading arrangements.
+- Explore the opportunity to reconfigure the street layout and provide more space for walking and public realm enhancements, including seating, greening and tree planting, in consultation with the City of London Police regarding the check point facilities. - Review parking and loading arrangements.
 Consider timed loading restrictions and loading bays set into the pavement to maximise space for people walking when not in use. - Raise side street and loading bay entrances.
 Provide a raised junction and crossing point at Dominion Street. - Explore the potential to provide a taxi rank. - Increase cycle parking and provide dockless cycle and scooter bay.

-6.12.
+5.12.
 Wilson Street Islington (boundary street with LB Islington)